ralna/GALAHAD/doc/Julia/rst-dir/gltr_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the exit status from the package.
+		- is a scalar variable of type Int32 that gives the exit status from the package.
 Possible values are (currently):

+		  * **1**
-		  * 1. The import was succesful, and the package is ready for the solve phase
+                    The import was successful, and the package is ready for the solve phase

 .. index:: pair: function; gltr_solve_problem
 .. _doxid-galahad__gltr_8h_1ad77040d245e6bc307d13ea0cec355f18: